THE RACING COLLECTIVE

 • 43% of our riders on the start-line were women; and 50% of the top ten finishers were women

-• For #GBDURO20, pioneered a new self-sufficient format whereby riders cannot rely on any outside assistance for the entirety of the ride, including the disposal of non-biodegradable waste
+• For #GBDURO20 (COVID edition), pioneered a new self-sufficient format whereby riders cannot rely on any outside assistance for the entirety of the ride i.e. must carry all food required for the journey and carry all non-biodegradable waste

 • GB DIVIDE route published online on 5 July 2019

-• #GBDURO19 - first to re-invent the ultradistance stage-format, plus advocating for 50% women on the start line, first time a major pro (Lachlan Morton) rode an ultradistance event
+• #GBDURO19 - first to re-invent the ultradistance stage-format, plus advocating for 50% women on the start line (one of the few, if not first, ultra to make this a guiding principle (see Dotwatcher roundtable discussion from 2021), which has now become the norm not the exception), first time a major pro (Lachlan Morton) rode an ultradistance event

-• Pioneered the concept of scraping Strava segments for the XDURO format rides, and have used timestamped social media posts for time-keeping, both of which have been used since the club's inception
+• In our opening year (2017) we pioneered the concept of scraping Strava segments for the XDURO format rides, and used timestamped social media posts for time-keeping, both of which have been used since the club's inception

 Mike Hall was a self-supported ultracyclist who won the inaugural World Cycle Race, the Tour Divide twice, and the Trans Am Bike Race.
 He was founder and race director of The Transcontinental, a race that has brought the soul and adventure back into bike racing.
 Tragically he died after being struck by a car during the Indian Pacific Wheel Race in 2017.
 Known for his uncompromising determination and passion to foster a vibrant bikepacking community , Mike will be in our thoughts as we endeavour to stay safe and to #bemoremike.